Co-operatives mean business

 Co-operatives are a different – and sometimes better – way to do business

 Co-ops are often better than their competitors at two important things:

 - Benefiting the local community

-Because of these two key features, businesses based on the co-operative model also tend to work in struggling markets, have a higher level of community-level support and last longer than businesses based on other models.
+Because of these two key features, co-ops also tend to work in struggling markets, have a higher community-level support and last longer than businesses based on other models.

 Likewise, co-ops are often the first to enter a small or potential market, providing a base for growth and increased infrastructure investments; or they are the last to leave a small or shrinking market, increasing the viability of maintaining vital infrastructure to a region hoping to return to a growth position.

 Some of the largest and most successful businesses in Canada are based on the co-operative business model.
 Federated Co-operatives Limited (FCL) is Saskatchewan’s largest business, employing over 2200 people and grossing upwards of $10 billion annually.
 FCL controls the oil refinery north of Regina and provides wholesale and marketing services to the Co-operative Retailing System (CRS) across western Canada.